 The Center for Jewish History welcomes researchers, scholars, and visitors of all backgrounds.
 The Lillian Goldman Reading Room, often described as the heart of the Center for Jewish History, is the gateway for exploring the diverse history of the Jewish people through the collections housed at the Center.

-The Reading Room is open Monday through Thursday from 10:00 am to 4:00 pm.
-Visits are by appointment only, and reservations can be made through your research account.
-Appointments and materials requests must be made at least 7 days in advance.
+The Reading Room is open Monday through Thursday from 9:30 am to 4:30 pm.
+Appointments are recommended, but walk-ins are permitted, based on availability.
+Reservations can be made through your research account a minimum of 3 days in advance.

 The Reading Room shelves offer reference texts as well as all major publications of the Center’s partner organizations.
 Archive and library collections at the Center consist of over 500,000 volumes in multiple languages from many time periods, as well as over 100 million documents, including organizational records and personal papers, photographs, multimedia recordings, posters, art, and artifacts.
 In addition, the Reading Room has developed an extensive electronic resource library.